72 Hours In Atlanta- Visitors Guide

 You could spend a whole day at the Georgia Aquarium.

 If you have the time or if you have kids with you… block the day and really take it all in.
 The aquarium is broken down into different areas and I thoroughly enjoyed each of them.
-With the CityPASS we didn’t have to wait in any lines to get in even on a day that they were staggering entry.
+With the CityPASS, we didn't have to wait in any lines to get in even on a day that they were limiting entry and other people had to wait.
+That is a huge benefit of having a CityPASS.

 In the same area is the Center For Civil And Human Rights.